ibm-cloud-docs/vpc/vpn-ts-connection-establishment.md

 ### Optimize rekey settings for distributed traffic
 {: #optimize-rekey-distributed-traffic}

 When you use a route-based VPN with Distributed Traffic enabled, traffic can be distributed across multiple active tunnels.
 During IKE or IPsec rekey operations, a tunnel is briefly torn down and reestablished.
-If multiple tunnels rekey simultaneously, traffic can be temporarily interrupted while the tunnels are reestablished.
+If multiple tunnels rekey simultaneously, traffic can be temporarily interrupted while the tunnels are reestablished

 To reduce the likelihood of traffic disruption, follow these steps: